 Dump truck drivers, like all drivers of heavy vehicles, must have a commercial drivers’ license in Indiana.
 But an inexperienced dump truck driver may fail to allow adequate time to stop when approaching an intersection.
 A dump truck may run through a red light or traffic signal and cause an accident.
 Many fatal collisions involving dump trucks happen at intersections.

-Some Indiana farmers use semi-trailer end dump trucks to transport large amounts of grain to market or to another farms.
+Some Indiana farmers use semi-trailer end dump trucks to transport large amounts of grain to market or to another farm.
 Trucks equipped with dumping capability use hydraulic hoists.

 Dump trucks have a higher center of gravity and are at risk of tipping over when the bed is raised because the raised bed changes the truck’s center of gravity.